11-Day Morocco Tour from Casablanca: Sahara Desert Luxury Camp

 Ifrane

-In Ifrane, explore the stunning landscapes of Michlifen Forest, which is perfect for hiking and picnics.
-Don't miss Al Akhawayn University, known for its picturesque architecture.
-Discover the charming Swiss-inspired village, stroll around Parc La Prairie, and visit the captivating Dayet Aoua Lake for a serene retreat amidst nature.
+In Ifrane, explore the stunning landscapes of Michlifen Forest, perfect for hiking and picnics.
+Don’t miss Al Akhawayn University, known for its picturesque architecture.
+Discover the charming Swiss-inspired village, stroll through Parc La Prairie, and visit the captivating Dayet Aoua Lake for a serene retreat amid nature.

 45 minutes Admission ticket free